Tinkoff/eclair/README.md

  `OFF`              | -

 #### The most specific error type
-If thrown exception matches to several filters, the most specific parent type will be used.
+If thrown exception matches to several filters, the most specific parent type will be used.<br>
+`IllegalArgumentException` is child of `Exception` and `RuntimeException` too, but `RuntimeException` is more specific, so `IllegalArgumentException` logged with `WARN` level.
 ```java
 @Log.error(level = ERROR, ofType = Exception.class)
 @Log.error(level = WARN, ofType = RuntimeException.class)